VOLUNTEER!

 Anyone living in Laurel Park will tell you that one of their favorite traditions is watching the epic fireworks on the 3rd of July.
 You don’t even have to be on the beach to see ’em, though that’s half the fun.
 Kudos; Muchas Gracias to the Francis Family for our fond memories.

-Whether we stick to tradition with a BBQ in Luther Park or “step out” in another direction, it’s up to you, the members, to tell us and help organize the 3rd of July celebration in LPIA’s 100th year - make it special.
-Along with the Executive Committee, Lynn DePasquale and Ray Steinmetz are on board.
+Traditionally, there is a BBQ in Luther Park before the nighttime bonfire and fireworks.
+Along with the Executive Committee, Lynn DePasquale and Ray Steinmetz have volunteered to help with the 3rd of July celebration in LPIA’s 100th year which falls on a Thursday.
 If you want to lend a hand, whether it’s decorating the park, flipping burgers or setting up the bonfire, please send an email to: lpiavolunteer@gmail.com.

-Where to start?
-What to do?
 The one thing we know for sure is that this opportunity only comes around once.
 Period!
-Maybe it’s a digital photo album, maybe it’s a story book, maybe it’s a multimedia affair with audio and video, maybe it’s a plaque on a rock or bling.
-There doesn’t have to be an in-person event, but the number 100 makes for a great party theme, just sayin’.
+What to do?
+Where to start?
+Maybe it’s a digital photo album, maybe it’s a story book, maybe it’s a time capsule maybe it’s a plaque on a rock or bling.

 Property Committee *includes Beach Infrastructure and Lincoln Ave.